deep-entertainment/egoventure/docs/api/egoventure.gd.md

 ## Signals

 - signal game_loaded(): Emits when the game was loaded
-- signal queue_complete(): Emits when the queue of the scene cache has completedtest
+- signal queue_complete(): Emits when the queue of the scene cache has completed
 - signal requested_view_change(to): Emitted when a loaded game needs to change the target view but is already in the current scene